-On June 22, 2020, California Attorney General Xavier Becerra announced that, effective July 1, 2020, California will prohibit state-funded travel to Idaho as a result of discriminatory legislation signed into law in Idaho this year.
-For additional information regarding this change, please visit the State of California Department of Justice.
+On September 24, 2021, California Attorney General Robert Bonta announced that, effective September 30, 2021, California will prohibit state-funded travel to Ohio as a result of discriminatory legislation signed into law this year.
+For additional information regarding these changes, please visit the State of California Department of Justice.

 AB 1887 is a California law that restricts state agencies from requiring employees to travel to any state that has enacted a law that discriminates on the basis of sexual orientation, gender identity, or gender expression.
 The law also prohibits approval of state-funded or state-sponsored travel to states on the list.
 The restrictions apply to all CSU employees, officers, or members, as well as non-employee travelers, including students.

 Travelers are required to check the California State Attorney General website for a list of affected states prior to initiating the travel approval process.
 Consult CSU travel policy 3601.1 for detailed information and FAQs.

 The following states are currently subject to California's ban on state-funded and state-sponsored travel: